 Analysis will be performed by Novo Nordisk or a Novo Nordisk appointed special laboratory (please refer to [Attachment I](#)).
-The results will be reported in a separate report and attached to the CTR.
+The results will be reported in a separate report and attached to the clinical trial report.

-If the reaction is classified as a SAE, the results from the hypersensitivity tests will also be reported to Novo Nordisk Safety Operations for inclusion in the ARGUS database and included in the narratives of the CTR.
+If the reaction is classified as a SAE, the results from the hypersensitivity tests will also be reported to Novo Nordisk Safety Operations for inclusion in the ARGUS database and included in the narratives of the clinical trial report.